ECMWFCode4Earth/weave/README.md

 The user defines problem days based on a threshold on a variable, and problematic events are defined as a continuous series of problem days.
 For example, times when the temperature is cold (corresponding to high heating demand) and renewable energy production is low, threaten the demand-supply balance.

+There are two notebooks for two different levels of usage:
+* The "Easy" notebook is meant for fast, no-code analysis of daily mean data over one country;
+* The "Expert" notebook allows more flexibility but requires heavier data a small amount of code.

 # How to use WEAVE?
 ## Download the repository and the data
 ### On your own laptop
 1. Download or clone the present repository.
 2. Make sure you work in an environment where all the packages listed in `environment.yml` are installed.
-3. Download the [data archive](TODO: Provide link), and unzip it in the folder of your choice.
+3. Download the data archive, and unzip it in the folder of your choice.
+   * If you only need daily mean data, download the pre-processed archive HERE [TODO]
+   * If you need other aggregations, download the full NUTS0 PECD4.2 archive HERE [TODO].
 4. Setup config.py

 ### On the [ECMWF JupyterHub](jupyterhub.ecmwf.int/)